OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-07.md

 ## Micah 7:7

-> But as for me, I will watch expectantly for the Lord;
+> Yet as for me, I will look eagerly for the Lord;
 > I will wait for the God of my salvation.
-> My God will hear me.
+> My God will listen to me.

 ## Micah 7:8

-> Do not rejoice over me, enemy of mine.
+> Do not celebrate over me, my adversary.
-> Though I fall I will rise;
+> Though I fall, I will rise again;
-> Though I live in darkness, the Lord is a light for me.
+> Though I dwell in darkness, the Lord is my light.

 ## Micah 7:9